Legio IX Hispana: Theories about the Ninth's disappearance

 The Nijmegen finds, dating to c.
-120, were, in 2015, the latest records of Legion IX found.
+120, were (as of 2015) the latest records of Legion IX found.
 The Ninth was apparently no longer in existence after 197.
 Two lists of the legions survive from this era, one inscribed on a column found in Rome (CIL VI 3492) and the other a list of legions in existence "today" provided by the contemporary Greco-Roman historian Dio Cassius, writing c.
 210–232 (Roman History LV.23–24).
 Both these lists date from after 197, as both include the 3 Parthica legions founded by Septimius Severus in that year.
 Both lists provide an identical list of 33 legions.
 Neither includes a "IX Hispana".
 It thus appears that IX Hispana disappeared sometime in the period 120–197.

 The traditional theory is that the Ninth was destroyed in a war on Britain's northern frontier against the indigenous Celtic tribes.
 According to the eminent 19th-century German classicist Theodor Mommsen, "under Hadrian there was a terrible catastrophe here, apparently an attack on the fortress of Eboracum [York] and the annihilation of the legion stationed there, the very same Ninth that had fought so unluckily in the Boudican revolt."
 He suggested that a revolt of the Brigantes soon after 108 was the most likely explanation.
-Mommsen cited as evidence the Roman historian Marcus Cornelius Fronto, writing in the 160s AD, who told the emperor Marcus Aurelius: "Indeed, when your grandfather Hadrian held imperial power, what great numbers of soldiers were killed by the Jews, what great numbers by the Britons".
+Mommsen cited as evidence the Roman historian Marcus Cornelius Fronto, writing in the AD 160s, who told the emperor Marcus Aurelius: "Indeed, when your grandfather Hadrian held imperial power, what great numbers of soldiers were killed by the Jews, what great numbers by the Britons".
 The emperor Hadrian (r.
-117–138) visited Britain in person around 122 AD, when he launched the construction of Hadrian's Wall because, according to one Roman source, "the Britons could not be kept under Roman control".
+117–138) visited Britain in person around AD 122, when he launched the construction of Hadrian's Wall because, according to one Roman source, "the Britons could not be kept under Roman control".
 It is plausible that Hadrian was responding to a military disaster.

 However, there is no archaeological evidence of it around 120.

 Mommsen's thesis was published long before the first traces of IX Hispana were found at Nijmegen.
 As a result of these, and of inscriptions proving that two senior officers, who were deputy commanders of the Ninth in c.
 120, lived on for several decades to lead distinguished public careers, led to the Mommsen theory falling out of favour with many scholars.
 These now suggest later conflicts in other theatres as possible scenes of IX Hispana's demise: